vvvt/android-speaker-identification/README.md

 After new speakers have been added in the RegistrationActivity, they can be identified in the IdentificationActivity.
 In a similar fashion, new voice samples can be recorded and played back.

 After the recording has stopped, the app returns three values:

-**SpeakerID** - *Name of the identified user* **Score** - *Confidence value, indicating the likelyness of a correct identification* **Match** - *Returns a true or false, based on whether the attained score exceeds a defined threshold*
+**SpeakerID** - *Name of the identified user*

+**Score** - *Confidence value, indicating the likelyness of a correct identification*

+**Match** - *Returns a true or false, based on whether the attained score exceeds a defined threshold*

 #### Directory Activity
 The DirectoryActivity lists all registered speakers.
 Users can be removed from the database by selecting the respective entry.

 ### Hints

+* A "good" confidence value isn't officially defined by the creators of the framework.
+Searching various forums led to an assumed value of 70 for indicating a reliable identification result

+* In evaluation the prototype showed the best results with an initial sample length of >60 seconds.
+Tests with a lenght of 7 seconds were faulty and yielded mixed results with a 30 second training set.

 ## Built with